guildai/issue-resolution/93-feature-selection-with-guild/README.md

 ### Approach 1 - Support `list` flag type

 - New `list` value for flag `type` attribute
-- Conveys value as a list value when using globals interface
+- When using global variable interface, Guild sets value as a list
-- Conveys value as repeating command line option
+- When using command line args interface, Guild supplies repeating command line options (e.g. `--feature f1 --feature f2 --feature f3`)
-- Optimizers could use this information to generate permutations
+- Optimizers use this information to generate permutations

 Guild ought to also support a syntax to say "expand to all possible values".
 This syntax might also be used for grid search, which is currently something lacking in Guild.

+Syntax options below are listed in current order of preference.

 Possible syntax for a list value: